 I think what sharing in this situation actually means that there are two or more GL surfaces+contexts that use the same buffers, FBOs, and texture objects (and shaders, I suppose?).

 The sharing mechanism is already in use in

 CanvasWindow when one recreates the GL surface due to runtime FSAA change: the new Canvas shares the old one's objects (but not state).

-#7 Updated by skyjake over 5 years ago
+#7 Updated by skyjake almost 6 years ago

 Assuming that the monitors are set up as an extended desktop, it would be possible to configure a Nx1 viewgrid with a separate 3D viewpoint for each monitor.
 The advantage compared to a multi-window approach would be simplicity since there would only be a single OpenGL surface in use.